GrantStreetGroup/DBIx-OnlineDDL/README.md

 and ["dbh\_runner\_do"](#dbh_runner_do) methods should be used to protect against disconnections or locks.

 There is room to add more hooks here, but only if there's a good reason to do so.
 (Running the wrong kind of SQL at the wrong time could be dangerous.)
-Create an GitHub issue if you can think of one.
+Create a GitHub issue if you can think of one.

 #### before\_triggers